European maritime exploration of Australia: Dutch exploration

 The most significant exploration of Australia in the 17th century was by the Dutch.
-The Dutch East India Company (Vereenigde Oostindische Compagnie, "VOC", "United East India Company") was set up in 1602 and traded extensively with the islands which now form parts of Indonesia, and hence were very close to Australia already.
+The Dutch East India Company (Vereenigde Oostindische Compagnie [VOC], "United East India Company") was set up in 1602 and traded extensively with the islands which now form parts of Indonesia, and hence were already close to Australia.

 The first documented and undisputed European sighting of and landing on Australia was in late February 1606, by the Dutch navigator Willem Janszoon aboard the Duyfken.
 Janszoon charted the Australian coast and met with Aboriginal people.
-Janszoon followed the coast of New Guinea, missed Torres Strait, and explored and then charted part of the western side of Cape York, in the Gulf of Carpentaria, believing the land was still part of New Guinea.
-On 26 February 1606, Janszoon and his party made landfall near the modern town of Weipa and the Pennefather River, but were promptly attacked by the Indigenous people.
+Janszoon followed the coast of New Guinea, missed the Torres Strait, and explored and then charted part of the western side of Cape York, in the Gulf of Carpentaria, believing the land was still part of New Guinea.
+On 26 February 1606, Janszoon and his party made landfall near the modern town of Weipa and the Pennefather River, but they were promptly attacked by the Indigenous people.
 Janszoon proceeded down the coast for some 350 km.
-He stopped in some places, but was met by hostile natives and some of his men were killed.
-At the final place, he initially had friendly relations with the natives, but after he forced them to hunt for him and appropriated some of their women, violence broke out and there were many deaths on both sides.
+He stopped in places, but he was met by hostile natives, and some of his men were killed.
+At the last of these places, he initially had friendly relations with the natives, but after he forced them to hunt for him and appropriated some of their women, violence broke out, and there were many deaths on both sides.
 These events were recorded in Aboriginal oral history that has come down to the present day.
-Here Janszoon decided to turn back, the place later being called Cape Keerweer, Dutch for "turnabout".
+There Janszoon decided to turn back, the place later being called Cape Keerweer, Dutch for "turnabout".

-That same year, a Spanish expedition sailing in nearby waters and led by Pedro Fernández de Quiros landed in the New Hebrides and, believing such to be the fabled southern continent, named the land "Austrialia del Espiritu Santo" (Southern Land of the Holy Spirit), in honour of his queen Margaret of Austria, the wife of Philip III of Spain.
-Later that year, De Quiros' deputy Luís Vaez de Torres sailed to the north of Australia through Torres Strait, charting New Guinea's southern coast, and possibly sighting Cape York in October 1606.
+That same year, a Spanish expedition sailing in nearby waters and led by Pedro Fernández de Quirós landed in the New Hebrides; believing this to be the fabled southern continent, they named the land Austrialia del Espiritu Santo ("Southern Land of the Holy Spirit"), in honour of his queen, Margaret of Austria, the wife of Philip III of Spain.
+Later that year, De Quirós' deputy, Luís Vaez de Torres, sailed to the north of Australia through the Torres Strait, charting New Guinea's south coast, and possibly sighting Cape York in October 1606.